 Policy on Academic Integrity: All students are required to abide by the University of Florida’s Academic Honesty Guidelines, which may be viewed at http://www.dso.ufl.edu/judicial/procedures/honestybrochure.php.
 Most obviously, this means cheating on exams and plagiarism on papers is completely unacceptable.
 Examples of plagiarism include but are not limited to: submitting entire papers written by others, submitting portions of papers written by others, copying text without quotations and proper citation, or paraphrasing text without proper attribution in a footnote.
+In general, I would discourage you from using any outside sources or materials.
+The assignments are designed so you can complete them just using the readings from the class.
 In addition to harming your professional career, academic dishonesty will destroy your ability to learn from this class.
 If you ever have any questions about whether something counts as academic dishonesty, please contact me.
 I am happy to clarify these rules further.

 Accommodations: Students with disabilities requiring academic accommodations must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation.
 Please come see me as soon as possible regarding this matter.

 Electronic Devices: The most important part of this class is active listening and participation.
-So please turn off your cell phones (off, not silenced).
+You are required to turn off your cell phone and put it away (bag, pocket, etc).
+You may not have a cell phone on your desk during class.
 I strongly encourage you to take notes by hand.
 If you must use a computer, you should turn off your internet or use an application such as Freedom that will restrict your access during the class.
 You will get much more out of this course if you are focused and present.

 Lectures, Reading, and Discussion Schedule: